FlavourSaver/FlavourSaver/README.md

 with the original JavaScript implementation of Handlebars so that templates can be used on both the server and client side without any change.

-When accessing controller isntance variables you should access them by way of a helper method or a presenter object.
+When accessing controller instance variables you should access them by way of a helper method or a presenter object.

 For example, in `ApplicationController.rb` you may have a `before_filter` which authenticates